leonism/Breast-Cancer/README.md

 ## Class Case Per Doctor?

 As mentioned on the earlier sections, we have a column name `class`, which basically contains the value of `benign` and `malignant`.
 We wish to understand further whether a persons tumor is `malignant` (cancerous) or `benign` (not cancerous).
-With that being said, lets get down to business and try to visualize them further down below.
+With that being said, let's get down to business and try to visualize them further down below.

 ```python
 fig_dims = (12, 6)